massivebird/massivebird.github.io/content/projects/arcsearch.md

 My archive has more than 1,000 games across thirteen game systems.
 I wanted a fast and easy way to query my archive, especially to avoid redownloading games I already have in my collection.
 Windows File Explorer is the worst thing ever, so I decided to write a program myself.

+## Features and usage

+Arcsearch's queries are executed as [regular expressions](https://en.wikipedia.org/wiki/Regular_expression), which support pattern-matching wildcard characters.
+For example, I can run a query to return all game titles that contain at least two numeric digits.

+This next point is less of a "feature," but is still important to me: arcsearch _looks so good_.
+For each game that matches the user's query, its title is displayed along with its system.
+Each system's name can be colored to your preference.

+Above all, arcsearch is configurable by a [YAML](https://en.wikipedia.org/wiki/YAML) file.
+Early versions of arcsearch only worked by hard-coding my archive file structure in the source code.
+By scrapping that design in favor of an externally-defined config, other users can utilize arcsearch without necessarily altering their preexisting archive.

+> You can read more about arcsearch's customization [here](https://github.com/massivebird/arcsearch?tab=readme-ov-file#customization).

 ## Epilogue — History

 Arcsearch has been reborn many times.
 Let's walk through the saga!